-^{1.} No auditing data were reported during Q1-Q3 of 2020/21
+1. No auditing data were reported during Q1-Q3 of 2020/21

-^{2.} Includes auditing data from Providence Health Care
+2. Includes auditing data from Providence Health Care

-^{3.} Includes auditing data from BC Mental Health and Substance Use Services in Q3 of 2020/21 a. by moment of contact
+3. Includes auditing data from BC Mental Health and Substance Use Services in Q3 of 2020/21

-^{4.} There are no long-term care facilities owned or operated by Provincial Health Services Authority
+4. There are no long-term care facilities owned or operated by Provincial Health Services Authority

-C. Hand cleaning compliance in acute care facilities by quarter and year, 2016/17 - 2020/21
+B. Provincial hand cleaning compliance in acute care facilities (ACF) and long-term care facilities (LTCF) by quarter and year, 2016/17 - 2020/21 a. by moment of contact

-^{} Auditing of hand cleaning compliance was suspended in some health care facilities due to responses to the COVID-19 pandemic.
+Auditing of hand cleaning compliance was suspended in some health care facilities due to responses to the COVID-19 pandemic.